Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Video-MME

-The dataset construction process of Video-MME consists of three steps: video collection, question-answering annotation, and quality review.
+The construction of the Video-MME dataset involves three main steps: video collection, question-answer annotation, and quality review.
 The details are as follows.

-\paragraph{Video Collection.} For a comprehensive coverage of different video types, we first create a domain hierarchy for collecting raw videos from YouTube.
-We define 6 key domains: Knowledge, Film \& Television, Sports Competition, Life Record, and Multilingual, based on popular tendencies on YouTube.
-Each domain is further divided into detailed tags, such as football and basketball for sports competition, resulting in a total of 30 fine-grained video classes.
-The full domain-tag hierarchy and its distribution can be found in the left part of Figure~\ref{fig:domain_category}.
-For each class, we collect videos with varying duration lengths, including short (less than 2 minutes), medium (4-15 minutes), and long videos (30-60 minutes).
-Besides, we also obtain corresponding meta-information such as subtitles (if provided) and audios for further investigation.
-Our final dataset consists of 900 videos spanning various domains with relatively balanced duration lengths, as depicted in the right part of Figure~\ref{fig:domain_category}.
+\paragraph{Video Collection.} To ensure comprehensive coverage across diverse video types, we first establish a domain hierarchy for sourcing raw videos from YouTube.
+We identify 6 key domains: Knowledge, Film \& Television, Sports Competition, Life Record, and Multilingual, informed by popular trends on YouTube.
+Each domain is further subdivided into specific tags, such as football and basketball under Sports Competition, yielding a total of 30 finely-grained video categories.
+The complete domain-tag hierarchy and its distribution are illustrated on the left side of Figure~\ref{fig:domain_category}.
+For each category, we collect videos with varying duration lengths, including short (\textless~2 minutes), medium (4-15 minutes), and long videos (30-60 minutes).
+Besides, we also obtain corresponding meta-information such as subtitles (if provided) and audios for in-depth investigation.
+The resulting dataset consists of 900 videos, including 744 videos with subtitles and all 900 with audios, representing a range of domains with a relatively balanced distribution of video durations, as depicted on the right side of Figure~\ref{fig:domain_category}.

-\paragraph{Question-Answer Annotation.} After gathering the raw video data, we annotate it with high-quality question-answer (QA) pairs to evaluate the proficiency of MLLMs in interpreting video content.
-We employ a multiple-choice QA format to facilitate a straightforward and flexible assessment.
-Almost all authors of this study, proficient in English with extensive research experience in vision-language learning, perform the annotations.
-Specifically, they are first asked to watch the whole content of the video, and then to develop 3 corresponding questions, each with 4 potential options by repeatedly watching the video, contributing to 2,700 QA pairs in total.
-As shown in the bottom right corner of Figure~\ref{fig:domain_category}, there are a total of 12 task types in the questions, including both perception, reasoning, and information synopsis.
-Particularly, each QA pair is required to be associated with the video content, avoiding MLLMs being able to answer without looking at the video.
+\paragraph{Question-Answer Annotation.} Following the collection of raw video data, we annotate the videos with high-quality question-answer (QA) pairs to rigorously assess the proficiency of MLLMs in video content interpretation.
+We employ a multiple-choice QA format to facilitate a straightforward and flexible assessment and recruit annotators with strong English proficiency and extensive research experience in vision-language learning.
+Specifically, each annotator is tasked with thoroughly viewing the entire video, then iteratively creating three relevant questions, each accompanied by four candidate options, contributing to a total of 2,700 QA pairs.
+As shown in the bottom right corner of Figure~\ref{fig:domain_category}, these questions encompass 12 distinct task types, including perception, reasoning, and information synthesis.
+Each QA pair is designed to be closely tied to the video content, preventing MLLMs from answering accurately without directly referencing the video.